 To put it simply, the higher-than-average price tag of murphy beds is because they use premium construction materials, incorporate sophisticated lifting mechanisms, and require professional installation.
 Additionally, if you include bedding and extra features such as shelves or drawers, the final cost will go up.

+My wife was all settled to get us one for guests but we didn’t totally agree mainly because of the cost.
 In today’s article, we’re discussing the reasons why Murphy beds are expensive.
 So keep reading if you’re looking for a more detailed answer.

 1. Murphy Beds are Made Using Premium Wood

 The first reason why Murphy beds are priced so high is their expensive construction material, which is mostly premium solid wood.
 Not only does this result in durable and beautiful beds, but also pricey ones.

 Still, a lot of people don’t mind paying extra for the quality that fine wood, such as oak and mahogany, can offer.
 To them, a Murphy bed is more of a long-term investment, which makes it worth the money.